ju-sh/ju-sh.github.io/index.md

 Some posts that I made to remind me of some stuff.
 Hopefully others can benefit as well. :-)

-Corrections would appreciated (maybe as a github issue).
+Corrections would be appreciated (maybe as an issue in my repo.
+Ideally with some reference that I can follow up with).

 # Posts